arsvechkarev/Vault/README.md

 ### Secure, simple and fast password manager

-Vault is a password manager that hepls you keep your passwords and other sensitive data organized.
+Vault is a password manager that helps you keep your passwords and other sensitive data organized.
 It is based on **kdbx** format that is used by [KeePass](https://keepass.info/), which means that it is compatible with every KeePass-based password manager.
 It is fast, secure and has an intuitive UX – everything you need from a reliable password manager.

 ### [Download apk](android-app/apk/vault.apk)